baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 d) soundness/completeness of disjointness

-We have fully mechanized the proofs in Coq for those desirable properties.

 We have lemmas in the paper for all the properties above.
+And we have fully mechanized the proofs in Coq for those desirable properties.

 ### Tags and type-directed elimination (Question 2)